maxwellflitton/dockpack/dockpack/README.md

 run in the image, just files to unpack.

 ## Future features
-[] Add a `push` command to pack files into a Docker image [] Add a `ls` command to list all the unpacked images [] Add a `rm` command to remove unpacked images
+- [ ] Add a `push` command to pack files into a Docker image
-[] Add data store for tracking unpacked images and their locations [] Add an undate command to update downloaded images in their existing directories [] Add buckets for bundling multiple images together for distribution [] Dynamic C library so other languages can directly interact with core functionalities to build on top of it.
+- [ ] Add a `ls` command to list all the unpacked images

-## Structure of Repo
+- [ ] Add a `rm` command to remove unpacked images
-The repo is structured as follows:
+- [ ] Add data store for tracking unpacked images and their locations

-- `core-dockpack`: The core Rust library that other Rust programs can use to directly use the core functionalities of Dockpack.
+- [ ] Add an update command to update downloaded images in their existing directories
-- `coredockpack`: Wraps the `core-dockpack` library in a C interface for a dynamic C library so we can directly interact with the core functionalities of Dockpack from other languages.
+- [ ] Add buckets for bundling multiple images together for distribution
-- `dockpack`: The CLI tool that uses the `core-dockpack` library to provide the user with the functionalities of Dockpack in the terminal.
+- [ ] Dynamic C library so other languages can directly interact with core functionalities to build on top of it.